Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 ## States

 * OK if all BBU modules report normal health and running status.
-* WARN if any BBU health status is not "Normal".
+* WARN if any backup power module reports a degraded health status, or one this check does not know.
-* WARN if any BBU running status is not "Normal", "Running", "Online", "Charging", or "Charging completed".
+* WARN if any backup power module's running status is not "Normal", "Running", "Online", "Charging" or "Charging completed", unless it reports an outright failure.
+* CRIT if any backup power module reports health status "Faulty", "Invalid" or "Offline".
+* CRIT if any backup power module's running status reports a failure ("Offline", "Invalid", "Migration fault", "Error/Faulty", "Power-on failed", "Abnormal" or "Rollback failure").
+* WARN if a backup power module's remaining life falls below `--warning` (default: less than 180 days).
+* CRIT if a backup power module's remaining life falls below `--critical` (default: less than 30 days).
+* UNKNOWN if the appliance lists no backup power modules at all, which points at the query rather than at the hardware.
+* `--match` limits the check to the backup power modules whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.